-8 Be the Worst
+Be the Worst

-Legendary jazz guitarist Pat Metheny has a stock piece of advice for young musicians: "always be the worst guy in every band you're in."6 ing to it.
-Being the worst guy in the band means always playing with people who are better than you.
+Legendary jazz guitarist Pat Metheny has a stock piece of advice for young musicians, which is "Always be the worst guy in every band you're in."

 Be the worst guy in every band you're in.